-The Consolidated Statement of Changes in Equity is shown on page 27.
+The Consolidated Statement of Changes in Equity is shown on page 26.

-17. Dividends per share
+17. Dividends

-The total dividend paid in the year ended 31 October 2019 was £nil (2018: £nil).
+The total dividend paid in the year ended 31 October 2020 was £74,582 (2019: £nil).

 18. Contingent liabilities

 Due to the nature of the business, from time to time, claims will be made against the Group.
 Nonetheless, the Directors are not aware of any claims that are likely to be successful and, in their opinion, result in a material liability.